AnnleeFores/vid-sync/README.md

 These are some of the other things I learned and put into practise during this project.

 - Data storage and retrieval from session storage.
-- Running API fetches every 2000ms.
+- Running API fetches every 2000ms to reduce chat latency.
-- How to Use Async/Await in JS.
+- How to Use Async/Await in JS
+- Developing RESTful APIs.
 - Designing a mobile-responsive frontend.

-I couldn't figure out how to do this project without `@csrf_exempt`.
-Even though I was able to get the CSRF to work on a single session using this [documentation](https://docs.djangoproject.com/en/4.0/ref/csrf/), the CSRF verification failed when multiple sessions were running concurrently.
-So I'm still working on a solution for this.
-For the time being, it works flawlessly with `@csrf_exempt`.

 ## How to run the application

 - Run to install required dependencies `pip install -r requirements.txt`
+- Then change directory `cd vid_sync`
 - Go to [https://www.agora.io/en/](https://www.agora.io/en/) and sign up for an account
 - Create a new project under **Project Management**.
 Give it a name and for **use case** select **social → chatroom**
 - Select **secured mode** under **Authentication Mechanism** and click submit.
 - Go to the **config** of that new project.
 Scroll down and wait for the **Web demo**: syncing to be completed.
-- Copy **App ID & Primary Certificate** and store it inside a `.env` file as
+- Copy **App ID & Primary Certificate** and store it inside a `.env` file as ****

 ```bash
 appId=<app_id_value>